enkidevs/curriculum/spreadsheets/introduction/tips-and-tricks-part-2/use-shortcuts-to-select-cells.md

 ---

-# Use shortcuts to select cells
+# Using shortcuts to select cells

 ---
 ## Content

-When selecting a cell or range of cells, whether it is for a function or just for selecting, you can use different shortcuts to save time.
+When selecting a cell or range of cells, whether it's for a function or just when selecting, you can use different shortcuts to save time.

 For instance, you can select a range of cells by clicking on one and holding `shift` while selecting a different one and all the cells between those 2 will also be selected.